act-rules/act-rules.github.io/pages/about.md

 By comparing the test results with results from expert accessibility evaluators, we aim to track the accuracy of the tests we’ve developed.
 This allows us for an iterative improvement and adjustment of the tests as web development practices change and evolve.

-A list of published rules is available on the [rules page](rules.html).
+A list of published rules is available on the [site-page-rules].